Energinet-DataHub/green-energy-hub/utilities/dotnet/templates/Readme.md

 - Use the following command  `dotnet new -i GreenEnergyHub.TemplateFunction/`.
 For more help, follow [this](https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates#installing-a-template) link.
 - Check if the template is installed correctly by checking the list of templates `dotnet new --list`.
 - In your Terminal, navigate to the path of the solution in which you want to create the project in.
-- To generate a new project in this solution run this command: `dotnet new gehfunc --sln ExampleSolution -n ExampleProject`
+- To generate a new project in this solution run this command: `dotnet new gehfunc --sln GreenEnergyHub.ExampleSolution -n ExampleProject`
 - At the moment there's a manual step, from the IDE you'll have to add existing project and select the newly created project, see [known issues](#known-issues).
 - To add the project use the following command: `dotnet sln GreenEnergyHub.ExampleSolution.sln add -s Hosts source/GreenEnergyHub.ExampleSolution.ExampleProject/`.